18F/18f.gsa.gov/_posts/2017-02-02-cloud-gov-is-now-fedramp-authorized.md

 cloud.gov in production with less upfront work, and using cloud.gov in turn enables them to deliver services faster.
-In this post, we’re going to explain more about what this means — and if you’re part of a team interested in using cloud.gov, *we’d like to hear from you*!
+In this post, we’re going to explain more about what this means — and if you’re part of a team interested in using cloud.gov, [we’d like to hear from you](https://cloud.gov/#contact)

 **What is cloud.gov**